 The touring "New Production" of The Phantom of the Opera, which originated in the UK in 2012, has just left Seattle.
 Yes, I went to see it.
 Yes, I know that the music is commercial, the show saccharine, and the acoustics of the local venue (the Paramount Theatre, built in 1928 as a vaudeville/movie house) ill-suited to a modern electrified musical.
 But however familiar Phantom has become through recordings, the 2004 film adaptation and the 2011 25th anniversary production at Royal Albert Hall (the only theatrical version currently available on video), there's still value in seeing a big, complicated stage work like this in a live setting.
 Among other things, it helps to clarify the story arcs and disentangle which character sings which line.
 It lets you assess the importance of the show's more visceral effects: the pyrotechnics, the rotating set (deployed here in place of the less transportable scenery used in the West End and Broadway productions), and of course the notorious tumbling chandelier (though the biggest theatrical catastrophe awaiting the audience at the Paramount was probably the snaking line outside its woefully inadequate women's restroom).
-And seeing The Phantom anew in 2018 reinforces the role that it and other 1980s Euromusicals like Les Misérables and Miss Saigon had in establishing the trend on Broadway toward increased musicalization, a trend that's epitomized nowadays by shows like Hamilton where the music (sung, rapped and played as underscoring for onstage dialog) happens continuously.
+And seeing The Phantom anew in 2018 reinforces the role that it and other 1980s Euromusicals like Les Misérables and Miss Saigon had in establishing the trend on Broadway toward increased musicalization, as epitomized nowadays by shows like Hamilton where the music (sung, rapped and played as underscoring for onstage dialog) happens continuously.

 A further, less expected perk was hearing Phantom in the pared-down tour arrangement (14 instrumentalists and a dedicated conductor), which makes an interesting contrast with the much larger orchestras used in the video versions and permanent productions.
 In general, the operatically-conceived styling of Phantom benefits from an enhanced string and wind complement.
 But some numbers, like the ballad All I Ask of You, heavy-handed to the point of bombast in its Royal Albert Hall guise, actually sound better with the more modest instrumentation of the touring troupe.

 Moreover, I enjoyed the opportunity to reacquaint myself with a couple of points about The Phantom that I think remain undernoted, even after all these years—aspects beyond its crowd-pleasing patina which seem worthy of interest from those of us who are not automatically sympathetic toward the multi-million dollar apex of popular music theater.
 One concerns the Puccini influence.
 Although much of the music in Phantom is rock-oriented, and the lively ensemble piece Notes is practically a Sondheim clone, overall the score is the most explicitly Puccini-esque of any musical that wasn't immediately consigned to the dustbin of history upon its debut.
 The lyric melodies, the use of leitmotifs, the musical sentimentality, the lush orchestrations emphasizing strings and woodwinds—all these are quintessential Puccini traits.
-Yet most commentary on the topic seems to be obsessed with the resemblance of a single pentatonic phrase from Music of the Night to a similar lick from La fanciulla del West that's introduced by Johnson/Ramirrez in Act 1 ("and try a strange joy, a new peace, that I can't describe", sung in his characteristic key signature of six flats) and eventually reprised in the orchestra as Sonora releases Ramirrez (sic) into exile with Minnie at the end of the opera.
+Yet most commentary on the topic seems to be obsessed with the resemblance of a single pentatonic phrase from Music of the Night to a similar lick from La fanciulla del West that's introduced by Johnson/Ramirrez in Act 1 ("and try a strange joy, a new peace, that I can't describe", sung in his characteristic key signature of six flats) and eventually reprised in the orchestra as Ramirrez and Minnie are released into exile at the end of the opera.